dennypradipta/express-apollo/README.md

 - Install [PostgreSQL](https://www.postgresql.org/)
 - Clone this repository using `git clone https://github.com/dennypradipta/express-apollo.git` command
-- Create .env file using the .env.example inside the express-apollo to configure your database connection
+- Create .env file using the .env.example inside the express-apollo directory to configure your database connection
 - Run `npm install` to install all the depedencies
 - Run `npm run seed` to seed database
 - Run `npm run start` to start